9 snow gear essentials

 Anyone who's experienced a day at the snow can attest to rushing winds, watery eyes and very chapped lips.
 This lip balm provides great protection for your lips in cold and windy conditions, as well as offering sun protection for when those rays bounce off the white snow.

-Calendula oil comforts chapped lips, glycerin provides hydration, candelilla offers a wind-resistant barrier, wheat germ oil locks in moisture and SPF 30 UVB protects from the sun – five protection layers for soft, undamaged lips.
+Calendula oil comforts chapped lips, glycerine provides hydration, candelilla offers a wind-resistant barrier, wheat germ oil locks in moisture and SPF 30 UVB protects from the sun – five protection layers for soft, undamaged lips.

 3. GoPro camera